Johanbos/home-assistant-import/README.md

 Hi, welcome to my attempt at importing data into Home Assistant.
 The Goal is to import data from

 - Domoticz with P1/DMSR data (Version: 2020.2 (build 12497) Build Hash: c8f1e167e-modified)
-- SMA Inverter with Solar production data (version unknown)
+- SMA Inverter with Solar production data (firmware v2.x and above)

 At this point the import tool is usable, but you have to be somewhat of a techy to get the options right.
 This is not an add-on, but a tool that's creates SQL scripts that import data into Home Assistant.